 I like print-and-play games and will often go out of my way to create things for games, either by pimping a game I already own (making it "deluxe"), retheming a game with new components, or creating a homebrew version of a game that is out of print and/or hard to find.
 Examples of this include: a poker chip version of Dominion, a deluxe heavy wood version of Zombie Plague, buying an artscow expansion deck for the The Adventurers: The Temple of Chac, creating a 15mm travel-sized Aliens vs Predator retheme of Space Hulk 3rd Edition, using acrylic gems in place of the cardboard rubium in the game Nexus Ops, using dice towers or pennygems for games that require lots of dice rolling or the use of tokens.

 Aside from print-and-play games, I occasionally paint miniatures (NOT for wargaming; it's for pimping my other games).
 I am also a burgeoning game designer and publisher.
-My company, Broomstick Monkey Games, will be Kickstarting its first game (Imperial Harvest) February 17 of 2015, an awesome mega-deck card game (8 Kingdoms) in May of 2015, and our flagship board game (Royal Strawberries) will launch the fall of 2015.
-I also write fantasy novels (I am in discussions with St. Martin's Press and Tor Books regarding my first book) and I write screenplays.
+My company, Broomstick Monkey Games, Kickstarted its first game (Imperial Harvest) February 17 of 2015, an awesome mega-deck card game (8 Kingdoms) will launch September 29 of 2015, and our flagship board game (Royal Strawberries) will launch the summer of 2016.
+I also write fantasy novels (my first book, Son of Seven, will be published by HarperCollins UK and Random House Germany in 2017) and I write screenplays.

 I'm a father (my son Darwin was born on October 1, 2012) and I'm looking to expand my collection a bit to include kids games that adults would enjoy playing.
 In general, I try to have a game for every situation and one that will appeal to every type of gamer...but I like to have it be a game that I'll enjoy playing.
 It may not be my preferred kind of game, but I like finding games that others enjoy playing and still having a good time while doing it.